Science fiction’s ups and downs

 The history of science fiction over the last four decades has demonstrated that a lot of the people who like SF do not know the difference between fiction for adults and fiction for adolescents, or they don’t care.
 In 2001, the Hugo Award for best novel, originally intended for science fiction, went to a Harry Potter book, a fantasy for children.
 Since then, fantasy has taken over, maybe because it doesn't require the tricky factor of plausibility.

 Ideological lecturing became more common.
-There had always been some of it, but it became a more central element, exemplified by the works of Ursula Le Guin, Margaret Atwood, and Kim Stanley Robinson.
+There had always been some of it, but it became a more central, heavy-handed element, exemplified by the works of Ursula Le Guin, Margaret Atwood, and Kim Stanley Robinson.
 Ideology is an addictive drug for many people.
 It supplants other, more important characteristics, including human understanding, empathy, observation, imagination, and thinking ability.
 It drastically undercuts a writer’s art.
 Critics who sympathize with the ideologues’ worldviews reinforce the trend with their praises, and teachers assign the ideological books as reading for high school and college students.

 Overreliance on detective and espionage genre elements became more obvious in the “cyberpunk” trend in the 1980s, with its tough-guy ragged antiheroes a step ahead of the bad guys with the guns on the gritty mean dark streets.
 Neuromancer (1984), a good novel by William Gibson, was the trendsetter in this category.
 It was in some ways remarkable because of its treatment of computers and the internet and because of its elements of gritty rough life, but its sensibilities and artistry were derived from commercial detective and espionage fiction.
 Raymond Chandler and Dashiell Hammett were the models instead of Orwell or Huxley or other truly great writers.

 Science fiction has always had its space operas and detective stories just as it has always had its ideological sermonizers and its fiction aimed at young readers.
 But those elements have become so pervasive that I do not see any genuine visions appearing in the cracks between them.
-If there are original high-quality works of thoughtful speculative fiction for fully adult readers, I am not aware of them, not in the last 25 years or more, anyway.
+If there are original high-quality works of thoughtful speculative fiction for fully adult readers, I am not aware of them, not in the last 30 years or more, anyway.
 Maybe I have overlooked them.

 Every now and then a "literary" writer wanders into science fiction, often someone teaching MFA creative writing courses.
 The less said about the results, the better.
 They make speculative fiction seem remarkably unimaginative, merely pretty phrasing, overused story devices, and more ideological lecturing.
 They have no original ideas.
 They seem contemptuous of storytelling and character development.

 I cannot explain why the rising trend of quality in 1940s-50s-60s science fiction was not followed by even better work in the 1970s-80s-90s-00s.
 Maybe it was exhaustion of ideas.
-There are only so many times writers can speculate about space exploration or machine intelligence or human evolution before the stories become reminiscent of very rutted roads.
+There are only so many times writers can speculate about space exploration or machine intelligence or future tyrannies before the stories become reminiscent of very rutted roads.
 Or maybe it was inbreeding.
 The writers and hardcore fans got to know each other only too well, and the literary agents and book editors similarly got to know the hardcore fans too well.
 The literary values within those circles weakened as they became insular.
 One warning flag came in a Thomas M. Disch essay on the subject in 1981.
 He saw the social inbreeding that was going on, and he described it as what might be called cliquishness and logrolling (my terms, not his).
 Disch was an irascible guy, so charitable people may disagree.
 I don't disagree.

 Publishers prefer genre formulas for their marketability.
 Publishers may deserve a lot of the blame for the lack of individual distinction in science fiction today.
 But the public has been flocking eagerly to formulaic junk SF, so the publishers are not the whole explanation.
 I do not know why adults want to read this stuff, nor have I seen anyone else explain the trend.